SUP Surfing with Freighter Waves

 - Find out when and where to surf boat and ship wakes on Puget Sound

-You should be comfortable paddling over boat wakes standing and paddling in wind.
+You should be comfortable paddling over boat wakes standing and paddling comfortably in wind.
 You should be in good physical shape as surfing can be exhausting.
+You know know how to fall and get back on your board in rough water.
+Take my Level 2 SUP Basics if you’re not comfortable or unsure with the above requirements.

 We can’t guarantee waves.
 Freighter waves can be fickle.
 On no wave days I’ll teach you the strokes we commonly use in surfing or bombproof your current skills.
 Three core strokes will increase your wave count both here and on the coast.
 We’ll cover self-rescue, water safety and rescues for rough water conditions and where to find and how to forecast tug and freighter waves.
 We offer one free followup class for students who don’t catch a wave during their first class.